danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 that is 900719925474099**4**.
 So...
 Ok we get it, with a 64 bit representation it's impossible to represent all the numbers since you have the limitation of a 64 bit combination pattern to form numbers, at some point we need to round it, go up to infinity or throw an error.

 But wait, is this a real use case?
 Yes, <a href="https://developer.twitter.com/en/docs/basics/twitter-ids.html" target="_blank" title="twitter developers twitter ids (snowflake)">checkout Twitter IDs (snowflake) issue</a> that made them add an `id_string` field so that when Javascript parses the id it keeps this unchanged id in the string format.
-The proposed solution are *BigInts*.
+The proposed solution is <a href="https://github.com/tc39/proposal-bigint" target="_blank" title="tc39/proposal-bigint">*BigInt*</a>.
 Not some library such as <a href="https://github.com/indutny/bn.js/" target="_blank" title="BigNum in pure javascript">bn.js</a>, instead a native Javascript supported BigInt type.

 ```javascript
 x = 2n ** 53n